scheinerman/MiniMods.jl/README.md

 # MiniMods
 Extension of the [Mods](https://github.com/scheinerman/Mods.jl)  package for very small moduli.

+>  **NOTICE**: This module is under active development with various design changes being considered.
+We're looking for both space and speed efficiency.
+It is also possible that we will fold the lessons learned here into `Mods` and abandon this project.

 ## Everything is the same, just smaller

 The `MiniMods` module defines the `MiniMod` type that behaves